jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Class B subnet is 255.255.0.0 and gives you access to 16,000 IP addresses (254*254) with the first two octets set.
 An example would be 172.24.x.y.

 Class C address has 1 octet available and 3 octets preset.
 A common class C subnet you see mostly in home routing devices is 192.168.1.x which gives you 254 addresses.
 For our purposes we won't worry about class D and E in this book.

 The problem is those division of IP octets are very clean, unfortunately leads to many wasted addresses.
 So a new way to divide blocks into smaller parts came along called [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "CIDR Blocks") or blocking.
 CIDR lets you split blocks.
-The school where I work uses a subnet or CIDR block of 64.131.111.0/23  This looks like a class B subnet but it is a bit bigger.
-Class B in CIDR would be /24.  /23 gives us control of 64.131.110.0 and 64.131.111.0 for 512 addresses.  /23 can be written as 255.255.254.0 as well.
+A business might have a subnet or CIDR block of /23.
+This looks like a class B subnet.
+Class B in CIDR would be /24.
+The /23 gives us control of 192.168.1.110 and 192.168.1.111 for 512 addresses.  /23 can be written as 255.255.254.0 as well.

 #### Gateway